Alzheimer’s Disease and Dementia Care Seminar

 $185: Dementia class ONLY (non-aging conference attendees)

-$15: Additional charge for Lynchburg College continuing education credits
+$15: Additional charge for University of Lynchburg continuing education credits

 For agencies bringing three or more persons an additional discount is available.